House of Lords Reform Act

 Government Spending

-The bill is not expected to have a significant impact on government spending.
-The primary costs will be administrative, related to processing resignations and managing changes to membership.
+The bill is not expected to significantly impact UK government spending.
+The costs are likely to be minimal, relating to administrative changes within the House of Lords.

 Groups Affected